Connect with others who understand.

 See answer

-Small lymphocytic lymphoma (SLL) is a subtype of non-Hodgkin lymphoma (NHL), a blood cancer related to leukemia, myeloma, and myeloproliferative neoplasms MPNs.
-Like its leukemia counterpart chronic lymphocytic leukemia (CLL), SLL tends to occur in older adults.
+Small lymphocytic lymphoma (SLL) is a subtype of non-Hodgkin lymphoma (NHL), a blood cancer related to leukemia, myeloma, and myeloproliferative neoplasms (MPNs).
+Like its leukemia counterpart chronic lymphocytic leukemia (CLL), SLL tends to develop in older adults.

 What Is Small Lymphocytic Lymphoma?

-SLL and B-cell CLL are considered different forms of the same disease.
-However, because they are treated the same way, they are often discussed together as CLL/SLL.
+SLL and B-cell CLL are different forms of the same disease that cause distinct symptoms.
+However, because they are treated the same way, they are often discussed as CLL/SLL.

-Given that SLL is a slow-growing lymphoma, it often does not cause symptoms until it has become more advanced.
-Rather, SLL is usually diagnosed after routine exams or blood tests come back with abnormal results.
+Because SLL is a slow-growing lymphoma, it often doesn’t cause symptoms until it’s more advanced.
+SLL is usually diagnosed after routine exams or blood tests with abnormal results.

-There are many symptoms that can be seen in all types of NHL, but no symptoms that are unique to SLL.
+Many symptoms show up in all types of NHL but none that are specific to SLL.
 Symptoms may include:

 • Swollen or enlarged lymph nodes, felt as painless lumps in the neck, groin, or armpits